 But have you ever really thought about it as an actual career choice?

 It is not as difficult to achieve as you think it is.
-But there things you would need to factor in.
-One being that you won’t be scoring the winning goal in a game!
+But there are things you would need to factor in.
+One is that you won’t be scoring the winning goal in a game!

 There are ways to be involved in the sporting industry if you are really serious about it.
 So what do you need?

 Having a degree is the basis for most sporting careers.
-There are some where a degree is not required but these are few and far between, or being the actual sportsman or sportswoman.
+There are some places a degree is not required, but these are few and far between or being the actual sportsman or sportswoman.
 Having a degree is the right base to get your foot in through the door.
 If you are thinking about having a career as a physiotherapist, for example, then a degree will be the starting point.

 You will need that to access the diplomas and essential courses to obtain qualifications in physiotherapy or sports therapy.
 What degree is the best choice?